roberth26/recommerce/README.md

 ### Aside on Boilerplate
 I'm not bothered by the verbose code a Redux app tends to have.
 TypeScript makes it even *more* verbose, and I'm still fine with it.
 In this example project, I refrained from using or creating abstractions for the sake of DRYness, in order to keep the patterns unmistakable.
 I copy-pasted **a lot**, and I think that's a good sign.

+### Aside On My Opinions
+My opinions do not reflect those of Facebook in any way.

+I should state that I am not preaching this architecture as gospel.
+Blah blah blah

 ### The Example Project
-Recommerce is a semi-functional ecommerce store.
+Meet Recommerce, a semi-functional ecommerce store.
 The user can browse and manage products, categories, reviews, orders, and users.
 My goal is not to demonstrate how to build a great shopping experience.
 Instead I chose an ecosystem of entities that are universally understood.
 The user cannot purchase products--there is no cart.
 The user is a sort of admin or "superuser" with the ability to create, edit, and delete entities.

-TALK ABOUT SCALABILITY
+It's a bit ugly; I wrote only functional styles (inline), and avoided any sort of styling library.
+Styling is not the focus.
+FWIW, I prefer css-in-js ;)

+I believe the archecture laid out here allows an app like Recommerce to scale immensely by mere repetition.

 ### The APIs
 There is an `api.ts` file for each entity module, where functions interface with the entity's API.
 As this is an example project, there are no APIs.
 These functions issue local requests to the IndexedDB database in the browser instead of HTTP requests to a remote API.
 Observe the interfaces of these functions, but understand their bodies are simulated for demonstration purposes.